Author has written 6 stories for Hunger Games.

-I started writing in my late teens and am today the proud mother of two door-stoppers and a few side fics of more reasonable length.
+I joined the site in my late teens and am today the proud mother of two door-stoppers and a few side stories of a more reasonable length.

 For now, I've been posting exclusively Hunger Games fanfiction.
 I care little for the love triangle and very much for the politics, the effects of traumatic events, the propaganda and terror.
 I write about people, survival, rebellions and dictators.
 Suzanne Collins' world is a wonderful sandbox and the research I had to do to write my stories has made me a wiser person.